seek4science/seek-documentation/tech/other-distributions.md

 ---
-title: other distributions
+title: Installing SEEK for other Linux distributions
-layout: page
+layout: page-ett
 redirect_from: "/other-distributions.html"
 ---

-# Installing SEEK for other Linux distributions

-Our main [Install Guide](install.html) is based upon the Ubuntu 18.04 (LTS) distribution and version.
+Our main [Install Guide](install) is based upon the Ubuntu 18.04 (LTS) distribution and version.
 However, other than the distribution packages the install process should be very similar for other distributions.